-Open Adoption in Ohio
+What You Can Expect from an Open Adoption in Ohio

 Have you wondered if you could maintain a relationship with your child and his or her adoptive family after the adoption is complete?
-The answer is yes if you choose an open adoption.
-Here’s what you should know about open adoption vs. closed adoption in Ohio:

 The birth parents had no information about the child that they had placed for adoption.
 The adoptee had no medical history and no answers as to why they were placed for adoption in the first place.
 If birth and adoptive families wished to contact each other later in life, the lack of information available made it difficult or impossible to find one another.

 For many years, this was the standard for adoption in the United States.
 But, as more open adoption research came to light, professionals across the country realized that open adoption benefits far outweighed the disadvantages.
 And, in the last few decades, many birth mothers have successfully placed their children into domestic open adoptions — and remained in happy contact with them for many years to come.

 What is Open Adoption in Ohio Like Today?

 Today, nine of 10 adoptions are open adoptions.

 Experts have agreed that increased openness in adoption is directly linked to the overall happiness and wellbeing of birth parents, adoptive parents, and most of all (and most importantly), the adoptee.
 This is why American Adoptions encourages open adoptions whenever possible.

 But, what does an “open adoption” mean?
 What is this kind of adoption really like?

 You may be surprised to learn that no two open adoption relationships are the same.
 Open adoptions lie on a scale, ranging from “more open” to “less open,” or “semi-open.”